KeithMadison/detect_mgp_implementation/README.md

     -   **Hough Transform Method:**  Utilizes the Hough Transform to detect circular shapes in images (this is the technique used in the J. Tollefson et.al. paper).
     -   **Contour Analysis Method:**  Employs contour analysis to identify circles based on shape characteristics.
 -   **Library of Congress Resource Scraper:**  Automates the downloading of digital resources made available online by the Library of Congress, filtering by file type, and organizing them for research or archival purposes.
--   **Pre-Processing Pipeline:**  Integrates all tools into a cohesive pipeline for semi-automatic labeling MGS site labeling.
+-   **Pre-Processing Pipeline:**  Integrates all tools into a cohesive pipeline for semi-automatic labeling MGP site labeling.

 The modularity of the pipeline makes it adaptable for various image processing and data scraping workflows beyond the scope of MGP site detection.